Lampton School

-Lampton School is a secondary school and sixth form with academy status located in Hounslow, west London, England.
+Lampton School Academy is a secondary school and sixth form with academy status located in Hounslow, west London, England.

 Admissions

 Lampton is a Leading Edge school, and is a training school which currently has around 1,358 students on roll.
 Lampton borders the A4 (Great West Road) in Hounslow, and is next to Lampton Park.
 This is about one mile west of Spring Grove, and a mile south of the M4 near Heston.
 Osterley Park is a mile to the north-east.
 Its ethnic mix reflects that of the local area, with most students being of South Asian heritage.
 The school has a wide range of ethnicities, including white British, Polish, and many more from across the world.
 Around 30% of students receive free school meals.

 Lampton also offers a 6th Form for pupils aged 16 and over, which takes the majority of its intake from Lampton GCSE students, but is also open to applicants from outside the school.
 The headteacher is Stephen Davis.
-He was preceded by Sue John, also known as Dame Susan Elizabeth John (born 1953), who was knighted in 2012 for her service to education.
+He succeeded Dame Susan John, who was appointed a DBE in 2011.

-Dame Sue John was later succeeded by Stephen Davis, who has been the Headteacher of Lampton School since then.